kstastny/workshop-rabbitmq-messaging/notes.md

     * show examples
     * show demo
  * for each exercise
+    * show what needs to be implemented and the environment around
     * after done - show solution and discuss various aspects

 * talk, demos, exercises are basics for discussion, do not be afraid to ask or point out errors.